top of page

 Keywords: Ontology, consciousness, multiscale neuroscience, monism, Energy, Information, Sentience

-Alfredo Pereira Júnior (2025).
+How to Cite this Article: Alfredo Pereira Júnior (2025).
 The interdisciplinary ontology of consciousness in multiscale neuroscience.
 Journal of Multiscale Neuroscience 4(4): 276-293.
+DOI: https://doi.org/10.56280/1724443904

 Authors Affiliation:

-State University of São Paulo Júlio Mesquita Filho (UNESP/Botucatu) Botucatu, SP - Brazil.
+Alfredo Pereira Júnior, State University of São Paulo Júlio Mesquita Filho (UNESP/Botucatu) Botucatu, SP - Brazil.

-This is an open access article distributed under the terms and conditions of the CC BY 4.0 license.
+Conflict of Interest: The authors declare no conflict of interest Copyright: © 2025 The Author(s).
+Published by Neural Press.
+This is an open access article distributed under the terms and conditions of the CC BY-NC-ND 4.0 license.

-Disclaimer: All claims expressed in this article are solely those of the authors and do not necessarily represent those of their affiliated organizations, or those of the publisher, Neural Press™ or the editors, and the reviewers.
+Disclaimer: All claims expressed in this article are solely those of the authors and do not necessarily represent those of their affiliated organizations, or those of the publisher, Neural Pres or the editors, and the reviewers.
 Any product that may be evaluated in this article, or claim that made by its manufacturer, is not guaranteed or endorsed by the publisher.

 bottom of page